More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: Introduction

 The generalization from bosonic string theory to superstrings eliminates infrared instabilities and leads to a theory with a well-behaved perturbation theory, describing quantum gravity unified with other fields and forces.

 The basic foundations of superstring perturbation theory -- including superconformal symmetry, modular invariance, worldsheet anomaly cancellation, and fermion vertex operators -- were all well established by the mid-1980's.
-Roughly speaking, to complete that story only requires a couple of steps:
+Roughly speaking, to complete that story in a natural way only requires a couple of steps:

 {\it (A)} One should formulate all essential arguments, and especially those that involve integration by parts, on the moduli space of super Riemann surfaces, and not on the moduli space of ordinary Riemann surfaces.